gjcooper/VAULT/01_articles/estes2005risks.md

 date: 2005-06-01
 citekey: estes2005risks
 aliases:
-    - Risks of drawing inferences about cognitive processes from model fits to individual versus average performance
+    - "Risks of drawing inferences about cognitive processes from model fits to individual versus average performance"
 ---

 # Risks of drawing inferences about cognitive processes from model fits to individual versus average performance